PCP SCITT are on the Register of Apprenticeship Training Providers and can provide training for Postgraduate Teaching

-- A first degree awarded by a UK higher education provider or a recognised equivalent qualification
+- An undergraduate degree awarded by a UK higher education provider or a recognised equivalent qualification

 - A GCSE in English, Science and Mathematics at Grade 4 (or C) or above or equivalent.
 To find out more about equivalency testing click here

 Salaries for the Post-Graduate Teaching Apprentice

 Post-Graduate Teaching Apprentices must be employed as unqualified teacher for the full duration of their apprenticeship (usually around 4 terms).
 Teaching apprentices are paid on the unqualified teacher scale (academies, non-maintained schools and free schools will follow their own pay arrangements) and the salary costs are met by the employer.
 Once QTS has been awarded, apprentices will be paid as NQTs and will have the same employment rights as NQTs.
 Those employed by free schools and academies will be paid in accordance with the salary flexibilities allowed by those schools.

 Funding for the Post-Graduate Teaching Apprenticeship

 The introduction of the Post-Graduate Teaching Apprenticeship has meant that schools have an opportunity to access apprenticeship funding to train their staff.
 The fund is from the apprenticeship levy and can be accessed by all levy-paying schools.
 If a school does not pay the levy, it is still possible to access funding through the levy, although a 10% co-contribution is required from the school.